JuMn88/WCS-Wild-Series/README.md

 Quest 23: The Query Builder

-Quest 24: Sessions and flash messages (ongoing - update 7)
+Quest 24: Sessions and flash messages